 When you offer encouragement to someone who feels distressed or downtrodden, you are giving positive energy back to the universe.
-You are allowing that energy to gain strength and expand to affect others beyond the first person whom you tried to help.
+You are allowing that energy to gain strength and expand to affect someone else beyond the first person whom you tried to help.

 Focus on a Person’s Strengths

 When you become aware that someone is trying to achieve something and feels discouraged, you can do a little probing to assess the situation.
 Why does this person think that he or she won’t succeed?
 Then, offer gentle suggestions for what success might look like and how to make it happen.
 This is one of the better ways to encourage someone.

 Be sure to mention how that person’s particular strengths will help to overcome barriers and achieve success.
 If this person brings up legitimate concerns that make their situation feel impossible, don’t hesitate to recommend resources, including other people in the same social network who might assist.
 A discouraged person can improve his or her self-esteem and confidence by moving through a series of challenges and finding success.
 This can change a pattern of self-defeating thinking and help the individual feel more positive in the future.